github/codeql/shared/README.md

 This folder contains shared, language-agnostic CodeQL libraries.

-They can be used by adding
+Libraries are organized into separate query packs, in order to allow for individual versioning.
+For example, the shared static single assignment (SSA) library exists in the `codeql/shared-ssa` pack, which can be referenced by adding

 ```
 dependencies:
-  codeql/shared-all: "*"
+  codeql/shared-ssa: "*"
 ```

+to `qlpack.yml`.

-to `qlpack.yml`, and the libraries all belong to the `codeql.shared` namespace.
+All shared libraries will belong to a `codeql/shared-<name>` pack, and live in the namespace `codeql.shared.<name>`.